Details of the Reform

 Israel’s citizens deserve an independent and diverse Court that represents the entire public.
 The reform will only strengthen the Court and civil rights.

-The Court's Intervention in Legislation and the Override Clause
+The Court's Intervention in Legislation

 The Current Situation: